 Sealed in the gothic gloom of the Emperor’s Mithraeum with three unfriendly teachers, hunted by the mad ghost of a murdered planet, Harrow must confront two unwelcome questions: is somebody trying to kill her?
 And if they succeeded, would the universe be better off?

 This book was a labour of love.
-That’s the best way I can put it – I loved ‘Harrow the Ninth’… but it was hard work.
-It’s the second book in the Locked Tomb trilogy (find my review of the first book here – this might not make sense otherwise!) and I for one am extremely excited for the third addition.
+That’s the best way I can put it – ‘Harrow the Ninth’ was utterly brilliant… but hard work.
+It’s the second book in the Locked Tomb trilogy (find my review of the first book here – I’d recommend reading that first!) and I’m extremely excited for the third addition.
 I’m hardly ever reading a series as it comes out, so whilst it’s annoying, it’s a great thing to look forward to.
 Although, I might change my mind depending on how long it takes to publish ‘Alecto the Ninth’.
-Who is… I’m confused who they actually are.
+Who is… I’m confused who Alecto actually is.

 Me being confused was a common theme throughout this book.
-Nothing is explained, you just have to take that all be revealed eventually – I went entire chapters not having a clue what was happening (although some of that might just have been not understanding the fancy words.
+Nothing is explained, you just have to take that all be revealed eventually – I went entire chapters not having a clue what was happening (although some of that might just have been not understanding the complicated words.
 I’ve learnt so much about bones from this series.).
-I want to go back with what I’ve learned, although I don’t have a free month.
 So many of my notes questions that were answered at the very end or scribbles of ‘I’m so confuseddddd!’
 I think a reread would be fun, knowing what I now know, and maybe I’d be less confused!
 However, I don’t have an entire month.

 quarter half was a bit boring – it felt unnecessary.
 I remember this from the first book.
 Even looking back and knowing its importance, the retelling of Gideon the Ninth in an AU (told you it was confusing) had almost equal screen time to the main story, which is too much.